Find out how I enjoyed my first package holiday for nearly 20 years when I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.

 If that sounds like your perfect break, then why not pay a visit to the city of Puerto de la Cruz on the north coast of Tenerife?
 It might not be right for you if you’re looking for long golden beaches or a thriving nightlife.
 But this beautiful city has a relaxed vibe, stunning scenery, and some fascinating places to visit.

 Until earlier this year, I’d only ever been on one package holiday.
-That was my wedding in Mexico in 2001, and since then I’ve always arranged my own flights and hotels separately.
+That was a visit to Cancun in Mexico back in 2001, and since then I’ve always arranged my own flights and hotels separately.
 And while I enjoy doing the organising, sometimes it would be nice to have someone take care of it all for me.

 Would my trip change my mind about package holidays?
-Read on to find out how we got on when we visited Puerto de la Cruz with Jet2 Holidays.
+Read on to find out how I got on when I visited Puerto de la Cruz with Jet2 Holidays.

 Why choose Jet2 Holidays?